by Bibianna Purgina, MD FRCPC

 The pathologic stage for chondrosarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means more advanced disease and a worse prognosis.
 The pathologic stage will only be included in your report after the entire tumour has been removed.
 It will not be included after a biopsy.

 For bone cancers such as chondrosarcoma, the primary tumour (pT) stage depends on where the tumour was located in your body.

 These are bones of your appendages and include the arms, legs, shoulder, trunk, skull, and facial bones.
-A tumour from these regions is given a tumour stage from 1-3 based on tumour size whether there a separate tumor nodule(s).
+A tumour from these regions is given a tumour stage from 1-3 based on tumour size and whether there is a separate tumour nodule(s).

-Tumours located in the spine are given a tumour stage from 1-4 based on the extent of tumor growth.
+Tumours located in the spine are given a tumour stage from 1-4 based on the extent of tumour growth.

-Tumours located in your pelvis are given a tumour stage from 1-4 based on the size of the tumour and the extent of tumor growth.
+Tumours located in your pelvis are given a tumour stage from 1-4 based on the size of the tumour and the extent of tumour growth.